Shale gas sites in Nottinghamshire

 Planning permission was granted in May 2017 (Planning Permission Ref: 1/15/01498/CDM) for the development of a hydrocarbon wellsite and drilling of up to two exploratory hydrocarbon wells (one vertically and the other horizontally) on land off Springs Road, Misson.

 Following the drilling of the vertical well, IGas announced on 11 March that the drilling had encountered a hydrocarbon bearing shale sequence of over 250 metres, including the upper and lower Bowland shale.
 IGas report that significant gas indications were observed throughout the shale section and additionally within sands in the Millstone Grit sequence.
-The drill rig has been removed from the site and IGas has subsequently confirmed that operations have now moved into the Phase 3 (evaluation) phase.

 In November 2020, IGas submitted an application to vary Condition 4 of the extant permission to extend the evaluation and restoration period of the site for a further three years until November 2023.
+This was refused in August 2021.

 Tinker Lane, near Barnby Moor and Blyth